SirMikeD/Employee-salaries/README.md

 ![](./Assets/Pictures/Screenshot.jpg)

 ## License
-This project is licensed under the [MIT License]:please let me know the best place to find this information.
+This project is licensed under the MIT License. <br> [please let me know the best place to find this information I just used one I saw on another persons README. file]

 * Feel free to contribute to the project by forking it and submitting pull requests for any enhancements or fixes.
 If you encounter any issues or have suggestions for improvements, please open an issue.
 Thank you for using the Employee Payroll Tracker! 🚀